etcinit/enclosure/README.md

 }
 ```

 Each of these keys will be explained more in detail in the sections below.
-However, note that **none of these are required** for `boot()` to work properly, altohugh you will probably want to use them to include your own classes.
+However, note that **none of these are required** for `boot()` to work properly, although you will probably want to use them to include your own classes.

 The boot function can also take additional options: